-In a medium bowl, combine sweet potato baby food, flour, rolled oats and honey.
-Use a sturdy spatula to combine everything together.
-Dump contents to a lightly floured working surface and knead dough together.
+- In a medium bowl, combine sweet potato baby food, flour, rolled oats, and honey.
+Use a sturdy spatula to combine everything.
+Dump contents to a lightly floured working surface and knead the dough together.

-Pat or roll dough to a thickness of about 1/4 to 1/2-inch.
-Use desired cookie cutters to punch of shapes.
-Stick to one or two similar sized shapes to ensure even baking.
+- Pat or roll dough to a thickness of about 1/4 to 1/2-inch.
+Use desired cookie cutters to punch shapes.
+Stick to one or two similar-sized shapes to ensure even baking.

-Place cutouts on prepared baking sheet.
+- Place cutouts on a prepared baking sheet.
 Lightly brush the tops of cutouts with beaten egg wash.

-Bake for 25-30 minutes until biscuits are crisp and golden in color.
+- Bake for 25-30 minutes until biscuits are crisp and golden in color.
 Rotate pan midway through baking.
-Let treats cool in pan before treating your dog.
+Let treats cool in the pan before treating your dog.